PID Controllers

 What are PIDS?

-PID Controllers (short for Proportional–integral–derivative controllers) are feedback loops commonly used with machinery that require constant adjusting to their movement.
+PID Controllers (short for Proportional–Integral–Derivative controllers) are feedback loops commonly used with machinery that require constant adjusting to their movement.
 For example: look at the Romi from earlier.

 When you stop the Romi's movement through a trigger, the robot doesn't stop smoothly— it ends up jerking forward before stopping.
-This might not seem like a problem, but with much, much more powerful and expensive motors, this could end up breaking something.
-To combat this, we can use PID Controllers.
+This might not seem like a problem, but with much, much more powerful and expensive motors, these erratic movements which have no corrective action could cause a lot of hassle.

 Error